 So what can you do in case you think your pipes might be frozen?
 Boehmers/Cronin Emery Home Services by Enercare is here to with a couple tips.

-There are a few signs that can reveal a frozen pipe.
-If you see a water line covered in frost or any lumps within the pipe, that is a pretty sure indication that your water pipe is frozen.
-While it may seem obvious to know if your water lines are frozen, just understand that not all plumbing pipes are always visible.
-If you turn on the sink and the water isn’t coming out, or not flowing properly, or your toilets won’t refill after a flush, that’s also a sign that your pipes may be frozen.
+If you notice a water pipe coated in frost or any bulges within the pipe, that it’s a pretty sure sign that your water pipe is frozen.
+While it sounds pretty straightforward to know if your water lines are frozen, keep in mind not all plumbing pipes are visible.
+If you turn on the sink and the water isn’t coming out, or not flowing properly, or your toilets won’t refill after your flush, that’s also a sign that your pipes might be frozen.

-If the pipe has actually burst, begin soaking up the water with a mop, rags or sponges to clean up as much as you can before it causes damage.
-If the damage is critical, go ahead and reach out to your insurance agent – some homeowners insurance policies cover burst pipes that cause water damage.
+Remember, first things first – turn off your home’s water supply.
+Then, call a licensed plumber right away.
+While you are waiting on the plumber to arrive, start soaking up the water with a mop, cloths, sponges – whatever you have – to sop up as much water as possible before it causes damage.
+If the damage is critical, go ahead and give your insurance agent a call – a large number of homeowners insurance covers burst pipes that result in water damage.

 Don’t wait until an emergency occurs to understand how to shut off your water supply.
 Take a couple minutes now to learn right where your water supply valve is located and how to correctly shut off the water to your home.
 A little practice now will save you precious time during a plumbing emergency.